Lessons for now and beyond

 A recent US & News Report article checked with business school faculty on whether MBA courses will address COVID-19.
 Most agree that the topic will be front and center in the classroom.

 This makes sense when you consider that while MBA coursework contains plenty of theoretical knowledge, it increasingly emphasizes the development of the skills to apply this knowledge in the real world.
 As such, current events are frequently incorporated into MBA lectures and discussions.
 As the massive financial and economic consequences of COVID-19 continue to shake the world, it follows that business schools will address the issue.

 While students will wrangle with pandemic-related problems, business schools say the takeaways will be timeless with the potential to be applied in many different scenarios.
 So students should not necessarily expect to find a list of courses with the word 'coronavirus' in their titles.
 Rather, the outbreak will be integrated into curricula, especially in matters pertaining to disruption.
-Professor of management James Bailey says, “That’s been a big story in business schools for the last 10 to 20 years.
+Professor of management at the George Washington University School of Business (GWSB), James Bailey, says, “That’s been a big story in business schools for the last 10 to 20 years.
 And hey, the world is changing, and this is how the world is changing, and if you want -- if your business wants -- to stay relevant, then you need to constantly think about disruptive forces out there in the economy.”